 For AP controllers,

-- If you don’t need to deliver automatic firmware upgrade for APs through FTP, please disable the FTP service on the controller.
+- If you don’t need to deliver an automatic firmware upgrade for APs through FTP, please disable the controller's FTP service.
 The AP controllers use the CAPWAP protocol as the default design to deliver such updates.

 - If it is still necessary to enable FTP service, please enable the Service Control or Policy Control features for better protection.